 Faculty use of +/- grading is optional.
-Course instructors should indicate on the course syllabus and/or policy statement the grading system used in the course.
+Instructors should indicate on the course syllabus and/or policy statement the grading system used in the course.

 Student Option Satisfactory/Unsatisfactory

-Undergraduate students may elect satisfactory/unsatisfactory grading in one course per term in courses offered for Student Option Satisfactory/Unsatisfactory grading under the following conditions:
+Undergraduate students may elect satisfactory/unsatisfactory grading in one course per term for courses offering the Student Option Satisfactory/Unsatisfactory grading under the following conditions:

-Undergraduate students, except first-term freshmen and transfers, with a cumulative CSU grade point average of 2.000 or better and with the advisor’s consent, may register for approved courses on a Student Option Satisfactory/Unsatisfactory basis.
-This work may not be in areas of study required in the student’s major, minor, teacher licensure, or for All-University Core Curriculum requirements (i.e., it must consist of free electives not specified as to general area of study).
+Undergraduate students, except first-term freshmen and transfers, with a cumulative CSU grade point average of 2.000 or better and with their advisor’s consent may register for approved courses on a Student Option Satisfactory/Unsatisfactory basis.
+This option may not be used in areas of study required in the student’s major, minor, teacher licensure, or for All-University Core Curriculum requirements (i.e., it must consist of free electives not specified as to the general area of study).
 For example, a three-credit social science requirement would not be considered a free elective.
-Students must register for the course first, then complete the Student Option Satisfactory/Unsatisfactory and Audit Grading form to elect this option.
+Students must register for the course first and then complete the Satisfactory/Unsatisfactory (S/U) Grading form to elect this option.
 The form can be found on the Office of the Registrar’s website.
 Changes to Satisfactory/Unsatisfactory grading can only be made during the add/drop period.

 Satisfactory/Unsatisfactory registration policies for graduate students are described in the Graduate and Professional Bulletin.

 Instructor option grading allows the instructor to determine whether Traditional or Satisfactory/Unsatisfactory grading is to be used for a course.
 In courses approved for instructor option grading, the type of grading (Traditional or Satisfactory/Unsatisfactory) to be used for all students in the course during the term is to be indicated on the course syllabus.